chad-ld/articy-webpreview/README.md

 # Articy HTML Flow Preview
 One of Articy’s biggest pain points is that you need Articy installed and shared access to a repository in order to preview a flow with someone who isn’t sitting at the same computer as you.
 This involves the clunky process of screenshots and/or recording your screen while you play through the flow.
-Neither are ideal.
+Neither option is ideal.
 This plugin was developed to overcome those limitations, letting any user with a web browser demo the flow first hand for repeated playthroughs.
-You can see a demo of an exported Articy flow in action here: https://dev.chadbriggs.com/articy/testing/demo/index.html
+You can see a demo of an exported Articy flow in action here:

+https://dev.chadbriggs.com/articy/testing/demo/index.html

 ### Requirements: